Nucleosynthesis of The Elements

 And from NASA:

-The period of baryionic matter formation: protons, neutrons and some of the lighter elements – the epoch of Big Bang Nucleosynthesis (BBN) – lasted from 10 seconds to about 20 minutes from the beginning itself.
+The period of baryionic matter formation: protons, neutrons and some of the lighter elements – the epoch of Big Bang Nucleosynthesis (BBN) – lasted from 10 seconds to ~20 minutes from the beginning itself.

 During this period:

-- The quark soup had cooled to an ionised plasma
+- The quark-gluon plasma (quark soup) cooled to an ionised plasma

-of photons, electrons, positrons, neutrinos, protons and neutrons.
+of: photons, electrons, positrons, neutrinos, protons and neutrons.
+Initially the temperature

 was so high that the protons and electrons could combine into neutrons: